enunezs/SpotifyTimeMachine/README.md

 A lost project of mine.
 Unfortunately, I cant seem to find the source code anywhere.
 Still got the output though!

-It was a simple Python webscrapper that ripped [Artist Title] tuples from yearly world charts at [http://tsort.info/](http://tsort.info/) into a file, and then build a Spotify playlist of the results.
+It was a simple Python webscrapper that ripped [Artist - Title] tuples from yearly world charts at [http://tsort.info/](http://tsort.info/) into a file, and then build a Spotify playlist of the results.

-The result was the insane number of playlists with the top songs for each year from 1950 to 1999, plus some extra ones for the whole decades.
+The result is a large number of extremely entertaining playlists with the 100 top songs for each year from 1950 to 1999, plus some extra ones for the whole decades.
 Its a shame I never ran it for the 2000s and beyond, but I was never super into recent music.

 | [50s](https://open.spotify.com/playlist/3YCYPJpGSZNJyYFop8WqzW) | [60s](https://open.spotify.com/playlist/27klzFFLwXGsqtb3xCTqlr) | [70s](https://open.spotify.com/playlist/7m6ItBHQhUj43kOH4mBPqD) | [80s](https://open.spotify.com/playlist/7i0QmkvEs1AkDAmNmMoQT8) | [90s](https://open.spotify.com/playlist/3SIPT1Vq1Hjpzb73JaSJTk) |
 |-----------------------------------------------------------------|-----------------------------------------------------------------|-----------------------------------------------------------------|-----------------------------------------------------------------|-----------------------------------------------------------------|